BharathSundaram/NexGenLogGuide/README.md

 utils.py                - Contains util functionalities for the NextGenLogGuide

-LogConfig.json          - Config file for the NextGenLogGuide NextGenLogGuideGui.exe  - This is geneared using pyinstaller, Command used "pyinstaller.exe --onefile -w   NextGenLogGuide.py"
+LogConfig.json          - Config file for the NextGenLogGuide NextGenLogGuideGui.exe  - This is generated using pyinstaller, Command used "pyinstaller.exe --onefile -w   NextGenLogGuide.py"